The learning objectives for Nonstop Networking are:

 You should create a temporary directory using the

 mkdtemp() function (make sure you follow this convention exactly!).
 Your server will store all uploaded files in this directory.
-It might be helpful to print out the directory name using
+Immediately after creating your directory, you must print it out using

 When your server exits, it should clean up any files stored in this directory, and then delete the directory itself.